benlansdell/chatbot/README.md

 pip install -r requirements.txt
 ```

-Then spin up a server with
+Then spin up a Flask server with
 ```
 make deploy
 ```